Rebirth Year Thirteen

 –REFERENCE: In Lazarus Planet: Alpha #1—originally told in Superman/Batman #81-84 (“SORCERER KINGS”).
 Batman, Superman, Klarion the Witch Boy, and The Shadowpact (Detective Chimp, Blue Devil, Ragman, Darla Aquista, and Nightshade) prevent a dystopian future from occurring by defeating the evil team-up of Morgaine Le Fey, Blackbriar Thorn, Felix Faust, and Brother Blood.

-–REFERENCE: In Plastic Man Vol. 4 #5, Suicide Squad Vol. 5 Annual #1, Batman Vol. 3 #79, Flash Vol. 5 #61, Catwoman Vol. 5 #51, and Joker Vol. 2 #15—originally told in Secret Six Vol. 3 #1-2 (“UNHINGED”).[1]
+–REFERENCE: In Plastic Man Vol. 4 #5, Suicide Squad Vol. 5 Annual #1, Batman Vol. 3 #79, Flash Vol. 5 #61, Catwoman Vol. 5 #51, and The Joker Vol. 2 #15—originally told in Secret Six Vol. 3 #1-2 (“UNHINGED”).[1]
 A gangster named Junior (Alex Merkel) bankrolls the super-villain team known as The Secret Six—Deadshot, Catman, Rag Doll II (aka Junior’s brother, “Ragdoll” Peter Merkel Jr), Scandal Savage, and Bane—to break sixth member Tarantula out of Alcatraz Prison.
 Batman and Huntress get involved, along with a lot of villains hired by Junior.

 –FLASHBACK: From Batman: Urban Legends #22 Part 4very loosely based on Justice League of America Vol. 2 80-Page Giant #1.
 Time Commander attempts to steal back his hourglass from the Justice League trophy room, but the JL—Superman, Batman, Wonder Woman, Green Arrow (Oliver Queen), Dr. Light (Kimiyo Hoshi), and Vixen—stop him.